 This story caught my attention because a Richmond judge just told Dominion Virginia Power that it would need to ensure tighter limits on the amount of mercury-rich ash it released for a coal-fired electricity generation plant Dominion is building in Wise County.
 I was also reminded of minor corrective actions IP had to take in 2003 to get its Franklin, Virginia (VA), lumber and paper mill into full compliance with U.S. Environmental Protection Agency reporting rules.

 Millions of tons of harmful pollutants get released from U.S. industrial plants each year.
 Even one facility not following the rules on limiting or reporting those releases can cause irreparable harm to children, families and entire communities.

-About the Editors: Shapiro, Lewis, Appleton & Favaloro personal injury law firm is based in Virginia (VA), near the NE North Carolina (NC) border.
+About the Editors: Shapiro, Appleton & Duffan personal injury law firm is based in Virginia (VA), near the NE North Carolina (NC) border.
 The firm handles car, truck, railroad, medical negligence cases and more.
 Our lawyers proudly edit the Virginia Beach Injuryboard, Norfolk Injuryboard, and Northeast North Carolina Injuryboard as a pro bono public information service.
-Shapiro, Lewis, Appleton & Favaloro’s lawyers are licensed in VA, NC, SC, WV, DC and KY.
+Shapiro, Appleton & Duffan’s lawyers are licensed in VA, NC, SC, WV, DC and KY.